How to purchase a Medicare policy. (If not receiving Medicare benefits subsidized by HP or HPE.)

 If you haven't already done so, start at

-Medicare - First step Best source of Medicare info is the
+Medicare - First step Best source of reliable Medicare info

 Medicare policies -- discussed on this page -- are available